-Sometimes some sponsorship breakdowns may arise due to the refugee having solid reasons to move away from the community where the sponsors are located.
-In some cases, it might also be due to a disagreement which might have come up during the sponsorship period.
+Some sponsorship breakdowns may arise due to the refugee having solid reasons to move away from the community where the sponsors are located.
+In some cases, it might also be due to a disagreement that might have come up during the sponsorship period.
 Things might have escalated and led to the end of the relationship between the sponsoring group and the sponsored people.
-Most of the times, this is due to a miscommunication which might be a result of cultural differences, expectations gap, misunderstanding, and stress.
+Most of the time, this is due to miscommunication, which might result from cultural differences, expectations/reality gaps, misunderstanding, and stress.

-When a situation emerges that may lead to a sponsorship breakdown, Immigration, Refugees and Citizenship Canada (IRCC), the sponsoring group (including the Sponsorship Agreement Holders if a Constituent Group is involved) and the refugees will try to settle the issue and attempt to steer clear of a sponsorship breakdown.
-It is the sponsoring group’s own benefit to involve IRCC when a falling-out happens, as the Department can intervene and help with mediation or other resolution methods.
-They have to reach out to IRCC by contacting the Resettlement Services Assurance Team (RSAT).
+When a situation occurs that may lead to a sponsorship breakdown, Immigration, Refugees and Citizenship Canada (IRCC), the sponsoring group (including the Sponsorship Agreement Holders (SAH) if a Constituent Group is involved), and the refugees will try to settle the problem and avoid a sponsorship breakdown.
+It is in the interest of the sponsoring group to involve IRCC in the event of a dispute, as it can step in to help with mediation or other resolution methods.
+They should contact the Resettlement Services Assurance Team (RSAT).

-Once the RSAT is notified, they will evaluate the seriousness of the situation and decide whether IRCC involvement is necessary.
-They may request that the sponsors try to fix the issue on their own.
-If they are unable to come up with a solution, the IRCC will proceed to establish responsibility.
-A RSAT officer will facilitate a meeting with all parties concerned.
-The discussion will also address the current needs of the refugee for the rest of the sponsorship period and the ability of the sponsor to support the refugee under the new circumstances.
+Once notified, the RSAT will evaluate the seriousness of the situation and decide whether IRCC involvement is necessary.
+They may request that the sponsors try to fix the issue independently.
+If they cannot find a solution, IRCC will proceed to establish responsibility.
+An RSAT officer will facilitate a meeting with all parties concerned.
+The discussion will also address the current needs of the refugee for the rest of the sponsorship period and the ability of the sponsoring group to support the refugee under the new circumstances.

-During that process, the officer will gather information on how much financial assistance and settlement support is being given.
-If they finds that the refugee needs immediate financial support, they may provide emergency funds or refer the refugee to social assistance.
-The sponsoring group on the other hand has to keep on carrying out their sponsorship responsibilities throughout the duration of the conflict until the sponsorship breakdown is officially declared by IRCC.
-If the sponsored refugee has moved to a new community, the SAH may be responsible for finding a new sponsoring group willing to take on the sponsorship there in order to avoid default.
+During that process, the officer will gather information on the amount of financial and settlement assistance provided.
+If they find that the refugee needs immediate financial support, they may provide emergency funds or refer the refugee to Ontario Works for social assistance.
+On the other hand, the sponsoring group has to keep carrying out its sponsorship responsibilities throughout the duration of the conflict until IRCC officially declares the sponsorship breakdown.

-If the sponsor is found to be at fault, they will have to continue supporting the refugee in the new community.
-They might under certain circumstances be liable for reimbursing any funds in income support issued to refugees during the group’s sponsorship period.
-Moreover, they will also be banned from sponsorship until they meet all the regulatory requirements.
-IRCC will also monitor the sponsoring group’s current sponsorships in Canada that are still within the one year sponsorship period to make sure that the financial and settlement support are being provided.
-For SAHs, their sponsorship agreement may suffer and may be placed under probation status, be suspended, or cancelled.
+If the sponsoring group is found to be at fault, it must continue supporting the refugees in the new community.
+Moreover, it will also be banned from sponsorship until it meets all the regulatory requirements.
+IRCC will also monitor the sponsoring group’s current sponsorships in Canada that are still within the one-year sponsorship period to ensure that financial and settlement support is being provided.
+For SAHs, their sponsorship agreement may suffer and be placed under probation status, suspended, or cancelled.

-If on the contrary the sponsoring group is absolved of any blame, they are released from all further obligations.
-It is to be noted that unless IRCC issues a formal notice of sponsorship breakdown (which consequently cancels the sponsorship agreement), sponsored refugees cannot get income support through provincial or municipal assistance program or the Resettlement Assistance Program during the sponsorship period (12 months).
+Unless IRCC issues a formal notice of sponsorship breakdown (which consequently cancels the sponsorship agreement), sponsored refugees cannot get income support through provincial or municipal assistance programs or the Resettlement Assistance Program during the sponsorship period (12 months).